-- Project managers can upload a bilingual file to a project by first going to the job's page.
+- Project Managers can upload a bilingual file to a project by first going to the job's page.
 Click on Tools and select Upload...
-(Please note: in order for this to work, the TM assigned to the project must be "writable".
-This is done with the Project Manager checks the Write checkbox when uploading the initial file.)
+(Please note: In order for this to work, the TM assigned to the project must be "writable".
+This is done when the Project Manager checks the Write checkbox when uploading the initial file.)

 - You can also import a standard XLIFF file as a new job.
 Under the File Import Settings, check the Save confirmed segments to TM on import box.
 This will ensure that all segments that get imported to Memsource as confirmed will be saved as long as Write mode is enabled.